 - 1. Improve, extend, expand, construct or re-construct off-tract improvements. - 2.
-Make a pro-rata contribution toward improving or reconstructing off-tract improvements. - 3.
-Make a contribution in-lieu to the County for improving or reconstructing off-tract improvements to County facilities.
+Make a pro-rata contribution toward improving or reconstructing said off-tract improvements. - 3.
+Make a contribution in-lieu of construction, to offset the cost of construction by the County.